Menopause Wellness

 Menopause - medical definition

-In clinical terms, menopause occurs exactly twelve months after your last period; it's the anniversary date of your final menstruation.
-So frustratingly, having a period anytime with in that year means you have to restart the twelve-month timer.
+Menopause is clinically defined as occurring exactly twelve months after your last period; this marks the anniversary of your final menstruation.
+Unfortunately, having a period at any time within that year restarts the twelve-month countdown.

 Premenopause